Homewood Undergraduate Academic Ethics Policy

 Procedures for Handling Suspected Violations of Academic Integrity

 If a student is suspected of a possible violation of academic ethics, the faculty member in charge of the course will review the evidence and the facts of the case promptly with the student.
-If, after speaking with the student(s), the faculty member determines that a violation of academic ethics has occurred, the faculty member may (a) settle the case directly with the student with appropriate notification to the Office of the Dean of Student Life subject to the conditions noted below; the faculty member may also ask the Director of Student Conduct (or designee) to serve as a mediator in such instances or (b) promptly notify the Ethics Board in writing, through the Office of the Dean of Student Life, setting forth the details of the case.
+If, after speaking with the student(s), the faculty member determines that a violation of academic ethics has occurred, the faculty member may (a) settle the case directly with the student with appropriate notification to the Office of Student Conduct subject to the conditions noted below; the faculty member may also ask the Director of Student Conduct (or designee) to serve as a mediator in such instances or (b) promptly notify the Ethics Board in writing, through the Office of Student Conduct, setting forth the details of the case.

 - If the faculty member resolves a case with the student(s), the penalty or penalties imposed may only be selected from items (b) through (e) listed under the Penalties section.
 If the faculty member determines that none of these penalties is appropriate, the faculty member must refer the suspected act(s) of academic misconduct to the Ethics Board for resolution.